 Another potential candidate to be the ‘real’ Robin Hood is Roger Godberd.
 He was from the Nottingham area and lived in the 13th century.
 He was initially a friend of the Sheriff of Nottingham, but the two fell out after a local power struggle.
-Godberd was prosecuted by the Sherriff and took to the forests and lived a life outside of the law.
+Godberd was prosecuted by the Sherriff and took to the forests, and lived a life outside of the law.
 After a series of adventures as a bandit and robber, he was eventually pardoned by the King and became a local landowner.
-However, while there are undoubted similarities between Godberd and the well-known adventures of the Nottingham bandit, there is no evidence to suggest that he was ever known as Robin Hood.
+However, while there are undoubtedly similarities between Godberd and Robin Hood's well-known adventures, but there is no evidence to suggest that he was ever known as Robin Hood.

-Since the Tudor era, there have been several scholars who claimed that the legendary outlaw was, in reality, a spirit of the forest.
+Since the Tudor era, several scholars claimed that the legendary outlaw was, in reality, a spirit of the forest.
 This theory was based on his remarkable fortune and skill with the bow.
-Some have suggested that the story of Robin Hood, who was very much opposed to the established Church was somehow related to a pagan cult, a relic of the old Celtic religion, that continued to flourish in the dense forests.
+Some have suggested that the story of Robin Hood, who was very much opposed to the established Church, was somehow related to a pagan cult, a relic of the old Celtic religion, that continued to flourish in the dense forests.

 For example, his traditional color’ green, is often associated with the fairies.
 Some have even argued that he was the embodiment of one of the spirits of the forest.
-Many believe that the origin of the outlaw figure was in the Northern European folkloric figure known as Hodekin.
+Many believe that the outlaw figure's origin was in the Northern European folkloric figure known as Hodekin.
 He was regularly portrayed with a felt hat, and he was seen as a ‘good’ spirit, like the outlaw-hero.
-Then there are those who claim that Robin was Puck, the well-known goblin.
+Then some claim that Robin was Puck, the well-known goblin.
 However, the claims that the famous Bowman was a mythical spirit has been somewhat discredited.

-There were probably many Robin Hoods and some of them were probably outlaws and went to the forest which was beyond the control of the King and his officials.
-It seemed that many outlaws and fugitives from the law began to use the name, Robin Hood.
-In all probability, the name was a nickname given to any who have been outlawed by the Royal authorities, over time.
-One theory suggests that the name was an alias that was used by thieves and robbers to hide their real identity.
+There were probably many Robin Hoods, and some of them were probably outlaws and went to the forest beyond the control of the King and his officials.
+It seemed that many outlaws and fugitives from the law began to use the name Robin Hood.
+In all probability, the name was a nickname given to any who have been outlawed by the Royal authorities over time.
+One theory suggests that the name was an alias used by thieves and robbers to hide their real identity.
 Robin Hood would be comparable to the Dread Pirate Roberts from the book and movie The Princess Bride.
 In that story, each Dread Pirate Roberts would pass the title to someone else who would take his place.

-Even official records began to refer to 'Robin Hood' as a way to describe a person who had been outlawed for committing serious crimes such as poaching and murder.
+Even official records began to refer to 'Robin Hood' to describe a person who had been outlawed for committing serious crimes such as poaching and murder.
 Essentially, the term 'Robin Hood' became interchangeable with 'outlaw.'
-The various balladeers and storytellers began to use the name of Robin Hood as a stock character.
-So whenever, someone wanted to tell a tale of an outlaw that they simply used the name of the most popular outlaw in Medieval England.
+The various balladeers and storytellers began to use Robin Hood as a stock character.
+So whenever someone wanted to tell a tale of an outlaw that they used the name of the most popular outlaw in Medieval England.
 There were so many references to the name that people began to assume that he was a historical figure.

 Many writers later connected the legend to a variety of historical figures.
 The best-known example of this is the link that some writers made between the story of the outlaw and Robin of Locksley.
 As a result, over time, what started as a story or a nickname came to be regarded as a real-life person.
 This is something that has regularly happened down the centuries in a variety of cultures.

 Robin Hood is perhaps the most famous bandit of all time.
 However, it is highly likely that there was no single person known as Robin Hood.
 Robin Hood morphed into an alias in England in the 1300s-1600s.
-The name was a nickname or epitaph that eventually became synonymous with those who engaged in banditry in England in the Middle Ages and who lived outside of the law.
+The name was a nickname or epitaph that eventually became synonymous with those who engaged in banditry in England in the Middle Ages and lived outside of the law.
 Balladeers and writers took up the legend, and they greatly embellished it.
-The stories about the Merrie Men, the Sherriff of Nottingham and Maid Marion are just tales.
-There was no historical Robin Hood, but that does not mean that we cannot enjoy the tales and stories about the character.
+The stories about the Merrie Men, the Sherriff of Nottingham, and Maid Marion are just tales.
+There was no historical Robin Hood, but that does not mean that we cannot enjoy the characters' tales and stories.